What is VMware Encryption?

 The modern enterprise is often geographically distributed, which can make deployment and training difficult.
 While VMware encryption key management solutions can be simple to deploy and configure, you may want to be sure your vendor can send staff on-site for support.

 VMware virtualization has been a game-changing technology for IT, providing efficiencies and capabilities that have previously been impossible for organizations constrained within traditional IT data center worlds.
-With VMware, organizations are able to reduce hardware costs, lower operational cost, and gain a clear a path to move to the cloud.
+With VMware, organizations are able to reduce hardware costs, lower operational cost, and gain a clear path to move to the cloud.
 With the addition of encryption, you can deploy secure environments where there is less risk of data loss in the event of a breach.

 The Alliance Key Manager client-side applications, software libraries, and SDKs fully integrate with Alliance Key Manager for key protection, and work naturally with your SQL Server, MongoDB, Windows, and Linux VMware VMs.
 The solution offers unparalleled security, flexibility, and affordability for all users of VMware Enterprise database.
 With no client-side software to install, customers can deploy Alliance Key Manager and install the PKI certificates on the database server to easily begin retrieving encryption keys.

-By deploying as a virtualized encryption key manager, enterprises are able to reduce hardware costs, lower operational costs, minimize the IT footprint, and a clear path for a future move to the cloud.
+By deploying as a virtualized encryption key manager, enterprises are able to reduce hardware costs, lower operational costs, minimize the IT footprint, and have a clear path for a future move to the cloud.
 Using the same FIPS 140-2 compliant technology that is in our HSM and in use by over 3,000 customers, Townsend Security’s Alliance Key Manager for VMware brings a proven and mature encryption key management solution to VMware environments with a lower total cost of ownership.

 Supported Versions of VMware